 Stock Options.
 Options, which include non-qualified stock options and incentive stock options, are rights to purchase a specified number of shares of the Company's Common Stock at a price fixed by the Compensation Committee.
-The exercise price for stock options issued under the 2020 Plan shall not be less than 100% of the fair market value as of the date of grant.
+The exercise price for stock options issued under the 2020 Plan that qualify as incentive stock options within the meaning of Section 422(b) of the Code shall not be less than 100% of the fair market value as of the date of grant.
 The Compensation Committee has broad discretion as to the terms and conditions upon which options granted shall be exercised.
 Options have a maximum term of ten years from the date of grant.